 The winters are here and what better to nourish the body and soul with some piping hot soup!
-We don't make a lot of soup at home but decided that it was a great way to get the kids to benefit from the bone marrow which is believed to be very strengthening.
+We don’t make a lot of soup at home but decided that it was a great way to get the kids to benefit from the bone marrow which is believed to be very strengthening.
 As a child I remember my mother boiling meat (beef or mutton) with some onions, tomatoes and salt and we would enjoy the broth which she would reserve for us.
 Likewise, the hubby had his share of enjoying this during his childhood and he wanted to recreate it.
-Everytime he makes this soup its for dinner and I either forget to click pictures or lament that the lighting isn't good.
+Every time he makes this soup its for dinner and I either forget to click pictures or lament that the lighting isn’t good.
 Well, this time I decided that I will go ahead and take whatever shots I can manage to in and make the most of it.
-Apologies for the crappy pictures but yeah, can't deprive you of this amazing and hearty soup can I?
+Apologies for the bad pictures but yeah, can’t deprive you of this amazing and hearty soup can I?
 Go ahead, enjoy!

 Have you tried these other soups?

 Nourishing, delicious soup made from beef bones and a few basic ingredients is just what you need on a cold winter evening.Print Pin Rate

 - 2 medium sized onions, finely chopped

 - 5-6 cups water (1 cup = 250ml)

 - 1 inch ginger, cut julienne (for garnish)

 - chopped coriander, for garnish

 - 2-3 teaspoons of ghee, for garnish

 For the masala/marinade: